Broken garage door torsion spring

 Broken garage door springs are the most common problem I see.
-Nine times out of ten it is a "torsion spring" (or something similar like the TorqueMaster).
-Most springs last 10,000 "cycles"(once up and down).
-I carry 20,000+ cycle garage door torsion springs, with an unconditional seven year guarantee.
-If it breaks in under seven years, you get a new spring for free.
+Nine times out of ten it is a “torsion spring” (or something similar like the TorqueMaster).
+Most springs last 10,000 “cycles”(once up and down).
+I carry 20,000+ cycle garage door torsion springs, with an unconditional five year guarantee.
+If it breaks in under five years, you get a new spring for free.

 Garage door springs are specific to the weight of the door.